folke/esbuild-runner/README.md

 Super-fast on-the-fly transpilation of modern JS, TypeScript and JSX using [esbuild](https://github.com/evanw/esbuild).

 **esr** makes it easy to run arbitrary code or tests without needing to **build** your whole project.
-It's a great way to improve your development.
+It's a great way to improve your development workflow.

 ## ✨ Usage

-The easiest way to use **esbuild-runner** is to install it globally and use the included `esn` binary.
+The easiest way to use **esbuild-runner** is to install it globally and use the included `esr` binary.

 ```shell
 $ esr hello-world.ts